TryGhost/express-hbs/README.md

 To declare the layout for a page, use handlebars comment. `LAYOUT` is a relative path from template.

     {{!< LAYOUT}}

+If a layout is not declared within a template, then `options.defaultLayout` is used if present.

 To declare a block placeholder in layout.